intersides/event-browser/README.md

 Build a page that shows the event stream line-by-line, just as if it were a Twitter feed.
 Show the most recent event first.
 The actual display is up to you, but you should show us everything you can about a particular event (timestamp, visitor ID, event type(s), products that the visitor interacted with, at least the first few products that we recommended to the user, price & quantity in case of a purchase/add-to-cart).
 On the other hand, the representation of an event should be concise, we want to see as many events as possible on a single screen.

-Events that are generated directly from Scarab recommendation boxes (`iteminfo.f != null`) should really stand out visually.
+Events that are generated directly from recommendation boxes (`iteminfo.f != null`) should really stand out visually.

-You might want to avoid showing all the events at once (you don't want the browser to load thousands of images).
-Provide some sort of pagination facility instead.
+Pagination facility.

 ### Task 2 - Filter individual visitors

-Now we have a way of eyeballing the event stream, which is cool, but using this tool still feels like drinking from a fire hose.
-Let's say we want to see how a specific visitor interacts with the site.
+Eyeballing the event stream.
 Clicking on a visitor ID in the event stream should show events from that particular visitor, and everything else should be filtered out.

-Nice to have:

-* Do this without a page refresh
-* Don't break the browser's history handling.
-(Use the History API.)
-* If I find an interesting visitor history (eg. where the recommendations are horrendously wrong) I should be able to send my current view over to the rest of the team so that we can investigate together.
-(Make the visitor ID part of the URL.)

 ### Task 3 - Filter individual products

-This is similar to task #2, but with product IDs.
-When I click on a product ID, I should see all the events that have anything to do with that particular product (and nothing else).
+Use product IDs.
+When lick on a product ID, should see all the events that have anything to do with that particular product (and nothing else).

 ### Task 4 - Top visitors

-Having the ability to filter individual visitors and products is nice, but it's still hard to find the really interesting visitors.
+Having the ability to filter individual visitors, find the really interesting visitors.

-Provide a little statistics page (if possible within the application, without a page load) that summarizes some interesting metrics of the top 20 visitors:
+Little statistics page (if possible within the application, without a page load) that summarizes some interesting metrics of the top 20 visitors:

 * total number of events generated by the visitor
 * number of views